lej71904-debug/Group-B3/README.md

 Group By Venue.ven_Name
 Order By AVGTicketPrice DESC;

 6. Query 6	Show the total ticket revenue for each event.
-Only list the event name and total revenue, sorted from highest to lowest.
+Only list the event ID and total revenue, sorted from highest to lowest.
 Select Event.event_ID, Sum(ticket_Price) AS 'TotalRevenue'
 From Event, Ticket
 Where Event.event_Id = Ticket.event_ID